The Mega Backdoor Roth Contribution

 Roth accounts are often viewed as the Rolls-Royce of retirement accounts because they provide not only tax-free accumulation and compounding over time, but they are also tax-free upon withdrawal in retirement.
 Add in the fact that the IRS will never require you to take a Required Minimum Distribution (RMD) on a Roth account, and you have a very powerful “tax-free forever” vehicle to build wealth.

-The limitation with Roth accounts is that they are not easy to get funded with substantial amounts of cash due to the $6,000 per year direct contribution limit and the prohibition on direct contributions where income exceeds $144,000 (Single) and $214,000 (MFJ).
+The limitation with Roth accounts is that they are not easy to get funded with substantial amounts of cash due to the $7,000 per year direct contribution limit and the prohibition on direct contributions where income exceeds $161,000 (Single) and $240,000 (MFJ).
 However, there are strategies to circumvent these restrictions.
-The two best known strategies are:
+The two best-known strategies are:

 - Making post-tax contributions to a Traditional IRA and then immediately converting these contributions to a Roth IRA account without tax consequences – this strategy is often referred to as the “Backdoor Roth Contribution” technique (not to be confused with a “Mega Backdoor Roth Contribution”).
-It is a good strategy, but it only gets $6,000 per year into your Roth - $7,000 if you are over 50.
+It is a good strategy, but it only gets $7,000 annually into your Roth - $8,000 if you are over 50.

 - Converting an existing Traditional IRA to a Roth IRA – there is no limit on the amount you can convert, but it will generate a hefty tax bill at your top marginal tax bracket on the amount converted.

-There is however a third, much more powerful strategy for funding your Roth account without the annual $6,000 limitation or the need to subject the converted amount to your top marginal tax bracket – it is known as the Mega Backdoor Roth Contribution technique.
+There is, however, a third and much more powerful strategy for funding your Roth account without the annual $7,000 limitation or the need to subject the converted amount to your top marginal tax rate.
+It is known as the Mega Backdoor Roth Contribution technique.